 The women make no pretenses about their situations, Caldon said.
 She recalled a conversation she had with Marwa while her husband stood nearby.
 Marwa acknowledged in front of her own husband that she wouldn’t have married him if there had been no war.
 Marwa said she married for economic security – to have money for medicine to treat her blood deficiency.

 If things had been different, Marwa said, she might have studied to be a pharmacist instead of getting married.

 Caldon’s dramatic photographs show teens who’ve been forced to live lives of women beyond their years.

 We see Amina, 14, a mother of two sons.
 About two years ago, “her family forced her to marry for a better family economic situation,” Caldon said.

-Houda, 14, and Nour, 13, show their wedding photos.
-They are sisters.
-Nour has already had a miscarriage.
+In another image, we see sisters Houda, 14, and Nour, 13, both sharing their wedding photos.
+Nour recently suffered a miscarriage.

 Caldon, who’s based in Italy, intends to return to Lebanon to learn more about child marriages among Syrian refugees.

 She hopes to get an even closer look at this lost generation, to see for herself how they’ll make it through life without the childhood so many of us take for granted.